grammyjs/website/site/docs/plugins/README.md

 All that glitters is gold, right?
-Well, a different kind of gold! grammY can take advantage of two types of plugins: middleware plugins and transformer plugins.
+Well, a different kind of gold! grammY can take advantage of two types of plugins: _middleware plugins_ and _transformer plugins_.
 In simple terms, plugins in grammY return either a middleware function or a transformer one.
 Let's talk about the differences.

 ### Type I: Middleware Plugins

-A [middleware](/guide/middleware.md) is a function that handles incoming data in various forms.
+[Middleware](/guide/middleware.md) is a function that handles incoming data in various forms.
-Middleware plugins are plugins that are fed to a bot as a—well you guessed it—middleware.
+Middleware plugins are plugins that are fed to a bot as—well, you guessed it—middleware.
+This means that you install them via `bot.use`.

 ### Type II: Transformer Plugins

-A [transformer function](/advanced/transformers.md) is exactly the opposite of a middleware!
+A [transformer function](/advanced/transformers.md) is the opposite of middleware!
 It is a function that handles outgoing data.
-Transformer plugins are plugins that are fed to a bot as a—crazy! guessed it again—transformer.
+Transformer plugins are plugins that are fed to a bot as a—crazy! guessed it again—transformer function.
+This means that you install them via `bot.api.config.use`.

 ## Create Your Own Plugins